-World's Best Bran Muffins is not a title to be taken lightly.
-Once you taste these, you'll call them by no other name!
+"World's Best Bran Muffins" is not a title to be taken lightly.
+Once you taste these All Bran muffins, you'll call them by no other name.
 You will want to eat them for breakfast, lunch and dinner!

-These tasty little baked goods are inspired from a childhood favorite.
+These moist bran muffins are inspired by a childhood favorite.
 We would often have them with dinner, and leftovers would be our breakfast the next day.

-Muffins are quick-breads, so the recipe is really easy for kids to put together and bake.
+Muffins are quick breads, so the recipe is really easy for kids to put together and bake.
 This was one of our dinner duties as kids, making muffins.
 Instead of plain bread and butter with dinner, it was something slightly sweet on the side of our main dish.

 If you typically don't use muffin papers, a good non-stick muffin pan like this one from USA Pan is a necessity.
 You still have to grease the cups, but it just takes a little cooking spray and your muffins pop right out with a little nudge.

 Can I Use Regular Wheat Bran?